Austria to expel Russian over 'spy' reports | DW | 24.08.2020

 Austria will expel a Russian envoy for abusing special rights granted to diplomats, Austria's foreign ministry has said.
-Moscow has called the move "damaging."
+Moscow has called the move "damaging" and plans to expel an Austrian diplomat in response.

 Austria's foreign ministry on Monday said the country will expel a Russian diplomat for violating privileges and immunities.